TryCatchHCF/DumpsterFire/README.md

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFire_Wayward_Employee.png></img>

-In the next example, Purple Teamers have created a DumpsterFire to run a choreographed series of port scans, each targeting different collections of ports & services, with varying probe rates as well.
+In the next example, Purple Teamers have created a DumpsterFire to help analyze and validate their sensor and alerting configurations.
+This DumpsterFire runs a choreographed series of port scans, each targeting different collections of ports & services, with varying probe rates as well.
 They've inserted a 5 minute delay between each scanning Fire to simplify isolating the traffic associated with each scanning Fire.
 When they run this DumpsterFire, they'll also see date-timestamps at the beginning of each Fire to help them deconflict the Fire's network activity vs. other network events.

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFire_Purple_Team.png></img>